OpenBB-finance/OpenBB/README.md

 ## Getting Started
 ### Install

-If you'd like to see a video recording of the installation process, @JohnnyDankseed has made one available [here](https://www.twitch.tv/videos/1008414642).

 This project was originally written and tested with Python 3.6.8.
 It should now support Python 3.6, 3.7, and 3.8.

 Our current recommendation is to use this project with Anaconda's Python distribution - either full [__Anaconda3 Latest__](https://repo.anaconda.com/archive/) or [__Miniconda3 Latest__](https://repo.anaconda.com/archive/).
 Several features in this project utilize Machine Learning.
 Machine Learning Python dependencies are optional.
 If you decided to add Machine Learning features at a later point, you will likely have better user experience with Anaconda's Python distribution.